sstagnaro/rht-contrib/do180/manage-pod/README.md

 6e2a42529c8a  k8s.gcr.io/pause:3.2  24 seconds ago  Created  127.0.0.1:80->80/tcp  c5340a2dc114-infra  c5340a2dc114  wp_pod
 ```

 The first container we are going to create is the database.
-It's a simple `podman run` but now we need to specify the pod name with `--pod wp_pod`.
+It's a simple `podman run` but now we need to specify the pod name with `--pod wp_pod`:

 ```
 $ sudo podman run -d --name db \